poeyahay/AFib_PGS/README.md

 **Of note:** The multi functions use logistic regression and are therefore suitable for binary outcomes only.
 However, the script can be adapted to perform linear regression and calculate the ordinary R² from the linear model (instead of Nagelkerke’s R²).

-Example usage of the multi functions is given at the beginning of each multi script.

 ## METAL execution scripts
 Execution scripts on how GWAS meta-analysis was performed for:
 - [Atrial Fibrillation GWAS data](https://github.com/poeyahay/AFib_PGS/blob/main/METAL/AFGen%2BMVP.sh)